plausible/docs/docs/billing.md

 <img alt="Add VAT number at checkout" src={useBaseUrl('img/add-vat-number-during-checkout.png')} />

-If you haven't added your company details during the subscription process, you can open the invoice that Paddle sent you and click on the "Add address & VAT Number" link to do so.
+If you haven't added your company details during the subscription process, you can open the invoice that Paddle sent you and click on the "**Add address & VAT Number**" link to do so.

 <img alt="Edit invoice to add business details" src={useBaseUrl('img/edit-invoice-to-add-business-details.png')} />